 From alumni to parents to faculty and friends, Nova Southeastern University has many generous supporters, and we are grateful for every one.
 We’re happy to help you find the method of giving that is most convenient for you.

 When you give to NSU, you can trust that your gift is in good hands.
-The Office of Advancement Services’ dedicated team is committed to supporting you through every step of the giving process and providing you with any information you may need.
+The Office of Advancement Services’ dedicated team is committed to supporting you through every step of the giving process and providing you with any information you need.

-Advancement Services adheres to the highest standards and confidentiality rights—you can feel confident and informed about the causes you support.
+Advancement Services adheres to the highest standards and confidentiality rights.
+You can feel confident and informed about the causes you support.
 NSU has adopted the Donor Bill of Rights, demonstrating our promise to you that your information and gifts are handled securely and with respect.

 You’re committed to supporting NSU.
 And we’re committed to supporting you.